May 2021 lunar eclipse

-A total lunar eclipse occurred on 26 May 2021.
-A lunar eclipse occurs when the Moon moves into the Earth's shadow.
-This can occur only when the Sun, Earth, and Moon are exactly or very closely aligned (in syzygy) with Earth between the other two, which can only happen at a full moon.
-The eclipsed moon appeared as a faint red disk in the sky due to a small amount of light being refracted through the earth's atmosphere; this appearance gives a lunar eclipse its nickname of a Blood Moon.
+A total lunar eclipse occurred at the Moon’s descending node of orbit on Wednesday, May 26, 2021, with an umbral magnitude of 1.0112.
+A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
+A total lunar eclipse occurs when the Moon's near side entirely passes into the Earth's umbral shadow.
+Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
+A total lunar eclipse can last up to nearly two hours, while a total solar eclipse lasts only a few minutes at any given place, because the Moon's shadow is smaller.
+Occurring only about 14 hours after perigee (on May 25, 2021, at 21:50 UTC), the Moon's apparent diameter was larger.

 It was the first total lunar eclipse since the January 2019 lunar eclipse, and the first in a series of an almost tetrad (with four consecutive total or deep partial lunar eclipses).
 The next total eclipse occurred in May 2022.
 The event took place near lunar perigee; as a result, this supermoon was referred to in US media coverage as a "super flower blood moon", and elsewhere as a "super blood moon".

-It was followed two weeks later by an annular solar eclipse on 10 June 2021 over the northern polar regions of Earth.

-This lunar eclipse was the first of an almost tetrad, the others being 19 Nov 2021 (P), 16 May 2022 (T) and 08 Nov 2022 (T).
+This lunar eclipse was the first of an almost tetrad, with the others being on November 19, 2021 (partial); May 16, 2022 (total); and November 8, 2022 (total).

 Visibility

-The total lunar eclipse was visible over the Pacific Ocean, Oceania, and Antarctica in its entirety.
-Observers located in southern and eastern Asia saw the eclipse at moonrise, whilst observers located in western North America and western South America saw the eclipse at moonset.
+The eclipse was completely visible over Australia and the central Pacific Ocean, seen rising over south and east Asia and setting over North and South America.

-Contact timing
+Timing

 Local times are recomputed here for the time zones of the areas where the eclipse was visible: